cloudsecuritynz/f5ohs/README.md

 - [ ]  test on v16.x

 ## Questions/Comments/Feedback?
 Im not a Software Engineer.
-Im a Network Security Engineer who has been interested in what development/automation can offer his trade for a while.
+Im a Network Security Engineer who, for a while, has been interested in what development/automation can offer his trade.
 Please dont hesitate to leave a comment here or email me: git@cloudsecurity.nz